Frequently Asked Questions

 What is the cost?

-The conference is free.
+The conference is free and lunch is included.
 Transportation is not provided.

 How many people can attend the conference?